Anthony Minghella: Career

-The No. 1 Ladies' Detective Agency, a pilot episode television adaptation which he co-wrote and directed, was broadcast posthumously on BBC One (23 March 2008); watched by 6.3 million viewers.
+His adaptation of The No. 1 Ladies' Detective Agency, which he co-wrote and directed, was broadcast posthumously on BBC One (23 March 2008) as a TV movie; watched by 6.3 million viewers.
 He vocally supported I Know I'm Not Alone, a film of musician Michael Franti's peacemaking excursions into Iraq, Palestine and Israel.
 He directed a party election broadcast for the Labour Party in 2005.
 The short film depicted Tony Blair and Gordon Brown working together and was criticised for being insincere: "The Anthony Minghella party political broadcast last year was full of body language fibs", said Peter Collett, a psychologist at the University of Oxford.
 "When you are talking to me, I'll give you my full attention only if I think you are very high status or if I love you.
 On that party political broadcast, they are staring at each other like lovers.
 It is completely false."

 With Samuel Beckett's 100th birthday celebrations, he returned to radio on BBC Radio 3 with Eyes Down Looking (2006), with: Jude Law, Juliet Stevenson and David Threlfall.
 An operatic directorial debut came with Puccini's Madama Butterfly.
 Premiered at the English National Opera (London, 2005), then at the Lithuanian National Opera and Ballet Theatre (Vilnius, March 2006) and at the Metropolitan Opera (New York City, September 2006).
 The latter was transmitted live into cinemas worldwide (7 March 2009) as part of the Met's HD series and is now available on DVD.
 The ENO work was to have led to other operatic projects, directing again at English National Opera and collaborating with Osvaldo Golijov on a new opera for the Met and ENO, writing the libretto and directing the production.

 He was honoured with the naming of The Anthony Minghella Theatre at the Quay Arts Centre (Isle of Wight).
 He made an appearance in the 2007 film Atonement as a television host interviewing the novelist central to the story.